firepear/gnatwren/README.md

 ## Metrics and events

-Reporting of the following data is implemented for x86 and Raspberry Pi:
+Reporting of the following data is implemented:

 - CPU name and average frequencies
 - CPU temperature (AMD K10 and Pi only)
-- GPU name, temperature, fan speed, and power use (WIP; NVidia only)
-- Total system, free, and available memory
 - Uptime
 - Loadavg
+- Total, free, and available memory
+- GPU name, temperature, fan speed, and power stats (Nvidia and AMD)
 - Time since last check-in

 The following events are shown on the web status page: